 The San Tome, Venezuela native was ranked No. 1 in the 16-18-year-old category in his country and was ranked as high as No. 312 on the International Tennis Federation junior circuit.

 Gomez is also USPTA Certified and fluent in Spanish.
-He and his wife have two Dachshund dogs, Bruno and Brees, named after New Orleans Saints quarterback Drew Brees.
+He and his wife Julie, a native of Hammond, have two Dachshund dogs, Bruno and Brees, named after New Orleans Saints quarterback Drew Brees.

 - Men's Sports

 - Academic Center

 - LA Tech Hall of Fame

 - SA Handbook